Department Chair: Jennifer Galovich

 348 Complex Analysis.
 (4)

 Topics will generally include properties of complex numbers; complex functions and their derivatives; analyticity; Cauchy’s Theorem and related results; series representations of functions; contour integration and the theory of residues.
 Additional topics at the discretion of the instructor.
-Prerequisite: 305 or permission of instructor.
+Prerequisite: 343 or 305.
 Spring in even years.

 371 Individual Learning Project.
 (1-4)